Luke Tuch: Professional

 Following BU's overtime defeat to Denver during the 2024 Frozen Four, Tuch concluded his collegiate career and signed a two-year, entry-level contract with the Canadiens on April 16, 2024.
 He likewise agreed to a standard player contract to join the Laval Rocket, Montreal's American Hockey League (AHL) affiliate, for the remainder of the 2023–24 AHL season.

+After two full seasons within the Canadiens organization as member of the Rocket, Tuch was traded to the Columbus Blue Jackets in exchange for Hunter McKown on June 25, 2026.
+Entering the offseason as a restricted free agent, he agreed to a two-year, two-way contract with the Blue Jackets on July 15.

 International play

 Internationally, Tuch first represented Team USA at the 2018 World U-17 Hockey Challenge, where he recorded one goal across five games.
 The following year, he participated in the 2019 Five Nations Cup held in Sweden, winning a gold medal.

 On May 4, 2023, Tuch was named to the United States men's national ice hockey team to compete at the 2023 IIHF World Championship.
 His brother, Alex, was also named to the American roster, marking the first time the brothers played together on the same team.